 Note that Google and other search engines main source of revenue is advertising and thousands of other businesses offering similar products and services use the same strategy to generate leads.
 Therefore, it is of paramount importance to make sure that you do it correctly.

-Statistics for Marketing and Paid Search
+Statistics on Marketing and Paid Search in Singapore

 - In the 4th quarter of 2017, all platforms increased in ad spend by 24% over the last year.
 This is up 22% in growth compared to the last quarter.